 They LOVE ‘em.

 And honestly, what’s not to love, especially when you’re a kid?
 You’re holding a magnet wand in one hand, a paperclip in the other, and without even trying, they “stick” together.
-It’s mysterious and dramatic and right-before-your-eyes and it’s always a winner with kids.
+It’s mysterious, dramatic, right-before-your-eyes and it’s always a winner with kids.

-Magnetic Items: First, walk around your home or classroom and gather all the magnetic items you can find.
-Better yet, have the kids do this with you!
+Next, invite your child to walk around your home or classroom and gather all the magnetic items they can find.

 What is STEM and why is it important for kids?